The Rev'd Canon Dean Fostekew

 Dean in his own words:

-"I am convinced that I'm living in the best city and the most beautiful Country in the world and feel privileged to be a priest in the Scottish Episcopal Church, which I consider to be the most exciting expression of Anglicanism I have ever encountered"
+"I am more than convinced that I'm living in the best city and the most beautiful Country in the world.
+I feel privileged to be a priest in the Scottish Episcopal Church, which I consider to be the most exciting expression of Anglicanism I have ever encountered."